-This article is about the business savings accounts and who you can get the best account* that suits your needs.
+This article is about the business savings accounts and how you to find the best account* for your needs.
 Furthermore, this article will explain what the business savings accounts are and what they offer.

 What is a business bank account?

 This is an account held at a bank or financial institution for the convenience of the business.
 Usually these accounts are opened to securely and quickly provide frequent access to funds on demand.
 Depending on whether it's a transaction or savings account, it normally does not bear interest unless its a high interest savings account.
 But instead the customer can deposit or withdraw any amount of money subject to the availability of funds.

 What are the types of business bank accounts?